Silicone is an inert, rubber-like material that is safe, durable and pliable.

 MANUFACTURING & COUNTRY OF ORIGIN

 The Kinderville® team consists of design and manufacturing experts that have worked in many different product categories over the past 15 years, including children’s products.
 We wanted to provide safe and functional products for our own kids, and this desire turned into the great line of Kinderville® items we are currently offering.
 We have put years into the development and safety testing; which meet or exceed current CPSIA, state and federal government regulations (including FDA), as well as LFGB testing for Europe.
 We are proud to say that our products (based on 3rd party accredited laboratory testing) are lead-, BPA-, and phthalate-free.
 We strongly feel that with the right mix of expertise, vendor partners, and government required testing that we have a product line that our customers can feel safe using with their children.
+Our products are made in China, with safety in mind.

 With our quest to make the best product possible comes a high responsibility for our manufacturing partners, not only in terms of the product itself, but also in terms of sustainability, labor practices, worker conditions, and more.
 Additionally, we set up an extensive quality control and testing program (including 3rd party oversight).